aws-samples/aws-nlp-workshop/3_NLPClassifier/README.md

 In any machine learning project, you as a data scientist or data engineer would need a compute instance to execute code for various tasks, such as gathering, analyzing, and visualizing data, experimenting with ML model etc. In SageMaker, you would provision this infrastructure in form of Notebook Instance, which will provide you with a cloud hosted Jupyter Notebook, which can access S3 buckets and other resources.
 You can also use notebooks on this instance to run hosted training deployment, in a programmatic way.

 In addition, you'll also need an object storage, in form of an S3 bucket, that you'll use to store data and model artifacts.
+If you choose to use SageMaker console or corresponding boto3 API, you'd want to specify the location where you store the training data and trained model.
+In this workshop, the low-level approach requires this, and the S3 bucket you create in following section would be required for that.

+If however, you choose to use highlevel SageMaker estimators, as you would if you choose to follow the high-level approach, then SageMaker automatically creates the required bucket.
+In that case, you can skip through the following Section-1, for creating S3 bucket, and directly jump to Section-2 amd start launching your Notebook in stance.

 ## 1. Create an S3 Bucket